tjanczuk/edge/README.md

 **Note** This mechanism requires hardening, expect the road ahead to be bumpy.

-These are unstructions for building the Edge.js NuGet package on Windows.
+These are instructions for building the Edge.js NuGet package on Windows.
 The package will support running apps in both x86 and x64 architectures using a selected version of Node.js.
 The resulting NuGet package is all-inclusive with the only dependency being .NET 4.5.

 Preprequisties: